\(\renewcommand\AA{\text{Å}}\)

 Run this script with no arguments or with one or two arguments.

-The first argument, if supplied, is a reference to the GSASII.py script, which can have a relative or absolute path (the absolute path is determined).
-If not supplied, the GSASII.py script will be used from the directory where this (makeMacApp.py) script is found.
+The second argument, if supplied, is path2GSAS, a path to the location GSASII.py script, which can be a relative path (the absolute path is determined).
+If not supplied, the GSASII.py script is expected to be located in the directory above where this (makeMacApp.py) script is found.

 - makeMacApp.AppleScript = ''

-Contains an AppleScript to start GSAS-II, launching Python and the GSAS-II python script.
+Will be set to contain an AppleScript to start GSAS-II by launching Python and the GSAS-II Python script.
+Not currently used.

 This script performs Windows specific installation steps to allow for easy launching of GSAS-II.
 It is called by bootstrap.py during the GSAS-II installation process.